rajgthub/appformik/README.md

 # appformik
-- Appformik is for me to learn basics of integrating Formik with React and Yup for validation.
+- Appformik is for me to learn basics of integrating Formik with React and Yup for validation; only focusing on functionality, not styling!
 - Create-react-app has been used to create the boilerplate of the project.

 # Framework and Modules